 We would love to sit down with you over a cup of coffee, delve into your finances, and recommend a strategy that will be perfect for your situation.
 However, in providing an internet-based service that's available widely to the public, and because we are determined to keep your costs as low as reasonably possible, we are unable to have a private conference with each of our subscribers who are anxious to get the exceptional, systematic returns available from the ETFOptimize strategies.
 Moreover, that kind of personalized attention is prohibited by the SEC for our service classification.

 Therefore, we have developed a straightforward approach to select a strategy with which you can be consistently successful over the long term—and we discuss that method below.

 Using A Strategy's Sortino Ratio For Guidance

-All of us, including veteran professionals, are at risk that money-related emotions will overcome us at the worst time, causing us to pull money out of our quantitative strategies when market turbulence increases and we see our holdings take a temporary downturn.
-For this reason, we recommend that individuals with a limited amount of investment experience should avoid strategies with higher downside volatility.
+All of us, including veteran professionals, are at risk that subconscious, money-related emotions will overcome us at the worst time, causing us to pull money out of our portfolios when market turbulence increases and we see our holdings take a temporary downturn.
+This tendency is perhaps the worst trait of discretionary investors; they have an itchy trigger finger and frequently pull the trigger (sell positions) at the slightest hint of risk.
+For this reason, we recommend that investors— especially those with a limited amount of investment experience— avoid strategies with higher downside volatility.

-One way to identify strategies that are 'safer' concerning downside volatility is by checking the strategy's Sortino Ratio.
+One way to identify safer strategies is by checking the strategy's Sortino Ratio.
 The Sortino Ratio measures an investment's total performance relative to its downside volatility (with higher values being better).

 Assistance with This Article